 - Once you've got everything in the Instant Pot, set it to cook on "manual" for 10 minutes.

 - I use rigatoni in this recipe because it holds up so well in the Instant Pot and all that cheesy sauce makes its way into those wide tubes.
-You can use another pasta, like ziti or even macaroni or shells, but adjust down the pressure cooking time so your pasta won't turn into mush.
+I've also tried it with celentani, which is a pretty, corkscrew pasta.
+You can use another pasta, like ziti or even macaroni or shells.

 - I used Beyond Beef this time, but any meat substitute works.
 I've used Farmland and Field Roast in the past as well.
 Make sure you crumble up the meat substitute before adding it to the IP, especially if you're using vegan sausages.

 - Use oregano or basil as your primary herb, or a combination of both.
 I also strongly recommend adding a teaspoon of dry sage (or a tablespoon of fresh), to add more depth of flavor.